TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

 The 3D halo model uses a detailed Monte Carlo simulation to follow the trajectories of halo neutrals, considering spatial and velocity distributions, which offers a higher level of detail and spatial resolution compared to the original model.
-Furthermore, the 3D halo neutral model in TRANSP has been benchmarked against the Fast-Ion D-Alpha simulation (FIDAsim) code~\cite{heidbrink11}, demonstrating excellent agreement in spatial profiles and magnitude of beam and halo neutral densities, as well as NPA energy spectra.
+Furthermore, the 3D halo neutral model in TRANSP has been benchmarked against the Fast-Ion D-Alpha simulation (FIDAsim) code~\cite{heidbrink11}, demonstrating excellent agreement in spatial profiles and magnitude of beam and halo neutral densities, as well as \mc{neutral particle analyzers (NPA)} energy spectra.
 This validation ensures the reliability and accuracy of the 3D model compared to the older model.
-By accurately modeling the spatial distribution of halo neutrals, the 3D halo model significantly improves the reliability of diagnostic simulations, such as those for neutral particle analyzers (NPAs), leading to better interpretation and prediction of experimental data.
-These advancements make the 3D halo model a more sophisticated and accurate tool for simulating neutral beam injection and its effects on tokamak plasmas compared to the original beam-in-a-box model.
+By accurately modeling the spatial distribution of halo neutrals, the 3D halo model significantly improves the reliability of diagnostic simulations, such as those for \mc{NPAs}, leading to better interpretation and prediction of experimental data.
+These advancements make the 3D halo model a more sophisticated and accurate tool for simulating neutral beam injection and its effects on tokamak plasmas compared to the original beam-in-a-box model. \mc{A complete list of parameters for 3D neutral halo simulation in NUBEAM is presented in Table~\ref{tab:3D}.
+More details on parameter settings can be found in Sec.
+2 of~\cite{medley16}.
+The 3D halo model calculates NPA fast particle flux and pitch angle (at which fast ions can reach the NPA diagnostic), beam and halo neutral densities, attenuation factor for neutrals, energy spectrum, and emissivity for the NPA sightline.}